AirtestProject/Poco/README.md

 * Support mainstream game engines, like Unity3D, cocos2dx-js, cocos2dx-lua, Android native, etc.
 * Super fast and impact-less to the game.
+* Very easy to integrate sdk in the game.
 * Simple powerful APIs across all engines.
+* Support multi-touch (fling/pinch/etc.).
+* Support gps, gyros, rotation (landscape/portrait) and other sensors as input.
+* Support retrieve UI properties and send text as input.
 * Customizable by [poco-sdk]().
 * Alternative rpc interface.
 * No extra dependencies.